music dictionary : I - Im

 Iglesia hispana(Spanish f.)
 Spanish Church (often used to distinguish the Catholic Church in Spain particularly during the period when Spain was rule by the Visigoths which ended by the defeat of the Visgoths at the Battle of Medina Sidonia in 711 CE)

-Iglesia ortodoxa griega(Spanish f.)
+Iglesia Ortodoxa griega(Spanish f.)
 Greek Orthodox Church

 Igloo(Eskimo) a small dome-shaped hut built of compressed snow